gabrieldesouzaa/team/QUICK_START.md

+# QUICK_START.md

 # Onboard AI – Quick Start Guide
-QUICK_START.md
-🚀 Onboard AI – Quick Start Guide

-Welcome to Onboard AI, your digital assistant for fast, simple, and compliant onboarding in healthcare environments.
-This Quick Start Guide is formatted specifically for GitHub using clear headers and bold-wrapped bullet lines.

-📌 What Is Onboard AI?

-Onboard AI helps new hires, patients/clients, and administrators complete onboarding tasks quickly and accurately using AI automation.

-This guide covers:

-** New Hire Onboarding **
-** Client / Patient Intake **
-** AI-Generated Service Quotes **

-## Welcome to Onboard AI, your digital assistant for fast, simple, and compliant onboarding in healthcare settings.
-This guide will help you get started and complete your first tasks in just a few minutes.

- What Is Onboard AI?
-Onboard AI is an easy-to-use platform that helps new hires, patients/clients, and administrators complete onboarding tasks quickly.
-It uses AI to automate paperwork, answer questions, verify information, and guide you step-by-step.
-This guide will walk you through three core features:
-- Completing new‑hire onboarding
-- Submitting client/patient intake forms
-- Generating an AI-powered service quote

-You do NOT need technical experience.
-Just follow the steps below.

-# New Hire Onboarding
-- ## Goal: Complete your onboarding documents and training.
-- ## Step-by-Step
-- ## Check your email for your onboarding invitation from your HR team.

-Click “Start Onboarding”.
-This opens the Onboard AI assistant.

-The AI chatbot will greet you and ask a few basic questions (name, address, role, etc.).

-Upload required documents (e.g., ID, certifications).
-The system will auto-fill your forms.

-Review and digitally sign any documents flagged for your approval.

-The assistant will provide your mandatory training modules.
-Click each to begin.

-When finished, you’ll see a green checkmark showing onboarding is complete.

-What You Need:
-A smartphone or computer

-Your onboarding documents (ID, license, certificates)

-10–20 minutes

-2️⃣ Client / Patient Intake
-Goal: Submit your intake forms quickly without retyping information.
-Step-by-Step
-From your email or clinic portal, click “Begin Intake”.

-Upload any requested documents (insurance card, ID, medical notes).

-Onboard AI will automatically extract key info and fill in your forms.

-Review your details — the system highlights anything that needs attention.

-Submit your completed forms.
-You will receive a confirmation message.

-What You Need:
-Insurance card or ID

-Photos or PDFs of any required documents

-5–10 minutes

-3️⃣ Generate a Healthcare Service Quote
-Goal: Instantly receive an estimated cost for a procedure or service.
-Step-by-Step
-Log in to the Onboard AI portal.

-Select “Request a Quote”.

-Choose your service from the list (e.g., MRI, lab tests, consultation).

-Enter any required details (provider, location, insurance information).

-Click “Generate Quote”.

-Onboard AI will produce:

-An estimated cost

-Insurance coverage details

-Expected out‑of‑pocket amount

-You may download or share the quote with your provider.

-❓ Need Help?
-You can always type a question into the chat window — for example:
-“Where do I upload my ID?”

-“What forms do I still need to sign?”

-“Help me understand my quote.”

-The AI will guide you instantly, or route your question to a support person if needed.

-🎉 You’re Ready to Begin!
-Onboard AI makes onboarding simpler, faster, and stress-free.
-Start your first task with confidence — we’re here to help every step of the way.
+## Overview
+Onboard AI is a simple, user-friendly platform that guides new hires, clients, and patients through onboarding steps using automated forms, document uploads, and AI assistance.
+This Quick Start Guide explains how to complete the core actions required to begin using the system.

+---

+## New Hire Onboarding

+### Goal
+Complete required onboarding forms, uploads, and training.

+### Steps
+- **Open your onboarding invitation email.** Click the link provided by your HR team.
+- **Select “Start Onboarding.”** This opens the Onboard AI assistant.
+- **Provide your basic information.** Enter details such as your name, address, and role.
+- **Upload your documents.** Submit your ID, certifications, or license files as requested.
+- **Review and sign forms.** Any fields requiring attention will be highlighted.
+- **Complete training modules.** All mandatory sessions must be completed to proceed.
+- **Confirm completion.** A final confirmation message appears when all tasks are finished.

+### Requirements
+- A computer or mobile device
+- Required documentation (ID, certifications, etc.)
+- Approximately 10–20 minutes

+---

+## Client / Patient Intake

+### Goal
+Submit all necessary intake forms and documents prior to your visit or service.

+### Steps
+- **Open your intake link.** This is provided by email or through the clinic portal.
+- **Select “Begin Intake.”** This starts the guided intake process.
+- **Upload required documents.** Items such as ID, insurance cards, and prior medical documents may be requested.
+- **Allow auto-fill.** The system extracts information from your uploads and places them into the appropriate forms.
+- **Review your information.** Correct any fields that are flagged for attention.
+- **Submit your packet.** After submission, you will receive confirmation.

+### Requirements
+- Insurance card or ID
+- PDFs or photos of required documents
+- Approximately 5–10 minutes

+---

+## Healthcare Service Quote

+### Goal
+Receive an instant cost estimate for a selected healthcare service.

+### Steps
+- **Log in to the Onboard AI portal.** Use your secure access link.
+- **Select “Request a Quote.”** This opens the cost estimator.
+- **Choose your service.** Options include imaging, lab work, consultations, and more.
+- **Enter required details.** Provide insurance information, location, and other applicable data.
+- **Generate your quote.** The system displays estimated cost, insurance coverage, and expected out-of-pocket totals.

+### Quote Output Includes
+- Estimated service cost
+- Insurance coverage breakdown
+- Out-of-pocket projections

+---

+## Support

+### Getting Help
+- **Use the built-in chat.** You can ask questions at any point during onboarding or intake.
+- **Examples of helpful prompts:**
+  - “Where do I upload my ID?”
+  - “What forms are still incomplete?”
+  - “How do I understand my cost estimate?”

+If the AI cannot assist, your inquiry is routed to a human support team member.

+---

+## Completion

+You are now ready to begin using Onboard AI.
+Follow the steps for your role or onboarding type and complete the listed tasks in order.
+The system will confirm once all requirements are met.